krother/Python3_Reference/dictionaries.md

         print(name)

-#### What data can I use as keys?
+### What data can I use as keys?

-Valid types for keys are strings, integers, floats, and tuples.
+Valid types for keys are:

+* integers
+* floats
+* strings
+* tuples
+* booleans

 You may mix keys of different type in one dictionary.
 However, **mutable** data types such as lists and other dictionaries are not allowed as keys.